-This section creates a format to outline the implementation actions included in this General Plan.
+This section creates a path to outline the implementation actions included in this General Plan.
 Community Development Staff will provide a yearly update to City Council regarding the implementation progress as they are beginning their yearly strategic plan discussions.
 This annual review is critical to ensure the goals and strategies of the General Plan are being pursued, and that the General Plan is recognized for responding to the needs of the community.

-The table on the following pages is intended to be used as a tool that assigns stakeholders, timeframes, and a comment section to each goal and strategy.
+The implementation table is located separately on the website and is intended to be used as a tool that assigns stakeholders, timeframes, and a comment section to each goal and strategy.
 The timeframes column is divided into short, medium, and long-term categories, subject to vary depending on available funds and staff time.
 Short-term timeframes are targeted for completion within 5 years, medium-term is within the 10-year horizon of the General Plan adoption, and long-term timeframes will be completed as funding and time allows and may extend beyond the scope of this General Plan.